 User experience

-Modern web development is of course more than just web standards technology.
+Modern web development is more than just web standards technology.
 What is the purpose of the site?
 How will the users interact with the content?
 Is the navigation intuitive?
 Technology concerns shouldn’t drive design decisions.
 Do not let your technical knowledge suppress your creative design ideas.

 Comments